 - (1) Except for Peter J. Smith's stock options, the options set forth above become exercisable in four equal annual installments, commencing on the first anniversary of the grant date.
-All options are subject to the employee's continued employment and terminate ten years after the grant date, subject to earlier termination in accordance with the Company's 1994 Stock Plan and the applicable option agreement.
-All options were granted at fair market value as determined by the Option Committee of the Board of Directors of the Company on the date of the grant.
-See "1994 Stock Option and Grant Plan." - (2) Based on the last reported sale price on the Nasdaq National Market on December 31, 1996 (\$13.50 per share) less the aggregate option exercise price. - (3) Based on the fair market value of the Common Stock on the date of exercise, less the aggregate option exercise price. - (4) Mr. Smith's stock options vest on February 28, 2001, subject to earlier vesting in the event of a sale of the Company or the attainment of specified valuations for the Company's Common Stock.
+All options are subject to the employee's continued employment and terminate ten years after the grant date, except for Mr. Swanson, whose options terminate five years after the grant date, subject to earlier termination in accordance with the Company's 1994 and 1996 Stock Plan and the applicable option agreement.
+All options were granted at fair market value as determined by the Compensation Committee of the Board of Directors of the Company on the date of the grant.
+See "1994 Stock Option and Grant Plan" and "1996 Stock Option and Grant Plan." - (2) Based on the last reported sale price on the Nasdaq National Market on December 31, 1997 (\$7.25 per share) less the aggregate option exercise price. - (3) Mr. Smith's stock options become exercisable in fourteen equal monthly installments commencing on April 1, 1998, subject to earlier vesting in the event of a sale of the Company or the attainment of specified valuations for the Company's Common Stock.